drsm79/situp/html/_static/usage.rst

 	situp.py push -s dev -d databasename

-If a server URL has a username in it (e.g. joe@localhost:5984) situp.py will ask for a password.
+If a server URL has a username in it (e.g. joe@localhost:5984) ``situp.py`` will ask for a password.
 This won't be stored anywhere and will not be in the shell history.

+You can have your applications javascript minified by specifiying the ``-m`` option with the push command.

 Git hook
 ----------------------------------------